 5. LiveXchange Providing a service targeted toward companies with large distributed teams and freelance workers, LiveXchange provides secure, encrypted communication and file sharing with built-in identity and access management for hybrid and remote teams.

 Whether you call them VDI, RAS, or “VDI alternatives,” these tools are designed to reduce the bloat within endpoint security and remote access tech stacks by putting multiple remote and hybrid work needs into a single package.
+Companies dedicated to creating a secure byo-pc workforce will find that this approach is not only cost-effective but incredibly safe for sensitive company data.

 The Best Tools to Create a Secure Workspace for Remote Work